-Connectivity to and from the Borough is restricted by its geography, due to the Borough's eastern and southern borders being bound by the River Thames and North Sea.
+- 5.2 Connectivity to and from the Borough is restricted by its geography, due to the Borough's eastern and southern borders being bound by the River Thames and North Sea.
 The main corridors to the west are the A13 and the A127, and the A130, which is outside the Borough boundary but provides access to Chelmsford.
 Driving distances to neighbouring towns are relatively short as reflected by average driving times in the LTP3 Evidence Base.
-However, the distributor routes, particularly the A13 and A127 can suffer from severe congestion, especially during peak times.
-Map 5 shows the congestion along various routes into the Borough between 8am and 9am.
+However, the distributor routes, particularly the A13 and A127 can suffer from severe congestion, especially during peak times. - 5.3 Diagram 4 Number of Inbound and Outbound journeys to work.
+This diagram shows the number of inbound and outbound journeys to work, the strategy seeks to achieve a shift to sustainable modes, together with supporting local employment opportunities"